pahowes/any/README.md

 # TODO List

-1. Add ability to assign from another auto instance.
-2. Add type check to type::any::as method.
+1. Add type check to type::any::as method.
-3. Add more tests.
+2. Add more tests.

 # Contributing